skupperproject/refdog/README.md

 *Regularize* and *document* Skupper configuration.

-- A declarative language for creating sites, linking sites, and exposing services.
+- A declarative language for configuring sites, linking sites, and exposing services.
 - A configuration model that operates uniformly across Kubernetes, Podman, and Systemd bundles, while still allowing for platform